Sarvagna-Srinand/Weighted-Polygon-Optimization/README.md

 - Choose top 250 columns based on maximum suffix sums

 ## Time Complexity
-- Cluster identification: O(N) where N is number of points
+- Cluster identification: O(N*N), where N is Size of the compressed gird
 - DP solution: O(H * V) where:
   - H = number of holes
   - V = number of vertices to reduce
-- Column-based approach: O(N * M) for column sums, O(M log M) for selection
+- Column-based approach: O(N * M) for column sums, O(M log M) for selection, where N and M are without compression

 ## Results and Benefits
 - Achieves vertex count within 1000-vertex limit